 By comparison, Google Webmaster Tools shows what sites are linking to yours but doesn’t give you any further details.
 You can see the domains where the links are coming from, but unfortunately, not much else.

 Google Webmaster Tools is one of Google’s offerings that no website owner should be without.
 Despite being limited in features, it’s a direct communication tool between you and Google.

-Google Webmaster Tools also gives you the opportunity to avoid penalties by letting you know in advance if you’re about to get with with for either knowingly or unknowingly violating one of their guidelines.
+Google Webmaster Tools also gives you the opportunity to avoid penalties by letting you know in advance if you’re about to get with us for either knowingly or unknowingly violating one of their guidelines.
 This gives you a chance to fix what you’re doing wrong so you can avoid a penalty that would hurt your rankings.

-There’s no substitute for Google Webmaster Tools as a communication platform between you and the big G. I recommend setting it up, if you haven’t already, and checking for messages regularly.
+There’s no substitute for Google Webmaster Tools as a communication platform between you and the big G. I recommend setting it up if you haven’t already, and checking for messages regularly.

 What About Google Analytics?

-Thankfully, Positionly realizes this as well as it allows you to view your Google Analytics data within their platform and retrieve all your data in a single report.
-No need to choose one over the other, and no need to go back and forth between them.
+Thankfully, Positionly realizes this as well, as it allows you to view your Google Analytics data within their platform and retrieve all your data in a single report.
+No need to choose one over the other and no need to go back and forth between them.